struckoff/sfcframework/README.md

 type TransformFunc func(values []interface{}, sfc curve.Curve) ([]uint64, error)
 ````
 ## Optimizer
-Optimizer is a function which responsible for dividing curve into cell groups.
+The optimizer is a function responsible for dividing the curve into cell groups.
-This function should contain realisation of an algorithm of distribution cell ranges per node.
+This function should contain the realization of an algorithm of distribution cell ranges per node.
 ````go
 type OptimizerFunc func(s *Space) ([]*CellGroup, error)
 ````